The nice people from Inkubator hired me to help them refresh the layout of Vice Magazine.

 Creative concept and execution of the Disney XD Prank-A-Tron 5000 mobile app game.

-Prank-A-Tron was the number one game in the WATCH XD app.
-It had 175.000 game starts on iOS, 55% higher than the next highest game.
+Just a month after its launch, Prank-A-Tron was the number one game in the WATCH XD app.
+It received 175,000 game starts on iOS, which was 55% more than the next highest-placed game.

 Art Direction, Interaction Design, UX/UI, Icon Design